+Bake the cake first.
 Sift together flour, cocoa powder, baking soda, and salt.
-Set aside.
+Whisk to combine then set aside.

 In a large mixing bowl, combine together butter and sugar.
-Cream until butter turns pale and double in volume, and sugar has dissolved, roughly 8 minutes.
+Cream for roughly 6 to 8 minutes until butter turns pale and doubles in volume and sugar has dissolved.

 Add the oil, vanilla extract, vinegar, yoghurt, food coloring, and egg.
 Continue creaming.

 Fold the sifted flour mixture into your wet mixture until evenly incorporated.
 Pour batter into the prepared pan.